iPaulPro/scaffold-lens/README.md

 ### Debugging contracts

-1. Run the chain and deploy the `YourActionModule` and mock contracts to the local network, and start the app:
+1. Run the chain and deploy the `PublicationCollectionAction` and mock contracts to the local network, and start the app:
     ```shell
     yarn chain
     yarn deploy:action:local